 6. If the outside of your grill is made from stainless steel, use a specialized cleaner and a microfiber cloth.
 For other materials, like porcelain, it is fine to use soap and water.

 Electric grills can be used both inside and outside as they do not require much space.
-However, gas grills require a lot of space; hence, it is preferable to use them outdoors as they must not be placed next to materials that can catch fire.
+However, gas grills require a lot of space, so it’s preferable to use them outdoors as they shouldn’t be placed next to materials that can catch fire.

-With electric grills, you do not get to experience the authentic flavor, whereas gas grills offer you with a better, more authentic flavor for you to enjoy.
+With electric grills, you don’t get to experience the authentic BBQ flavor.
+Gas grills offer you a better, more authentic flavor for you to enjoy.

 An electric grill can generate intense heat.
 Once the required temperature is reached, the grill then powers off.
 In case of the temperature drops, the grill then re-energizes the heat coils.
 However, searing the food with it is not an option as you require an intense amount of heat for longer periods.

 Meanwhile, with gas grills, you can control the heat at a constant temperature.
-However, they tend to be difficult to manage at lower temperatures, especially when you're using them for longer periods.
+That said, it’s more difficult to manage at lower temperatures, especially when you’re using them for longer periods.

 Both electric and gas grills are available in a variety of sizes.
 This allows you to cater to different sized groups and events.

 Both gas and charcoal grills make excellent portable options.
-Each one has its pros and cons; it all depends on your individual set up and preference.
+Each has its pros and cons, and it all depends on your individual set up and preference.

 Charcoal grills are a popular choice because charcoal is available at the majority of grocery stores and easy to restock.
-They are versatile grills and this cooking method adds a nice smoky flavor to the food.
+They’re versatile grills and this cooking method adds a nice smoky flavor to the food.
 However, charcoal makes the grill much harder to clean.

-If you’re thinking of buying a grill for your RV, then you’ll see that market is filled with different options for you to consider.
-While we’ve tried to make things easier for you, you might still have some questions regarding them.
-So we’ve mentioned some of the most asked questions regarding these RV grills.
-You can go through them to get rid of some of your queries.
+If you’re thinking of buying a grill for your RV, then you’ll see market is filled with many different options.
+While we’ve tried to make things easier for you, you might still have some questions.
+We’re regualrly contacted by our readership and here’s some of the most asked questions regarding RV grills.

 Where Do You Keep a Grill on Class C RV?

-A Class C RV class features limited exterior space, so you will have to place your grill wherever you think you can make the space.
-Note that if you are carrying a fuel tank with you, then do not store it somewhere it gets very hot as that can be very dangerous.
+A Class C RV class features limited exterior space, so you’ll have to place your grill wherever you think you can make the space.
+Note that if you are carrying a fuel tank with you, don’t store it anywhere that gets very hot.

 What Kind of Grill Can You Connect to an RV Quick Gas Connect?